2002 Kaspiysk bombing

 The 2002 Kaspiysk bombing occurred on 9 May 2002, an attack which ripped through the military parade to commemorate the 57th anniversary of Soviet victory in the Second World War on Lenin Street in the city of Kaspiysk, Dagestan.

-Forty four people, including at least 19 soldiers and 12 children, were killed and 133 wounded in the explosion.
+Forty four people, including at least 19 soldiers were killed and 133 wounded in the explosion.
 The explosive device represented MON-50 directional landmine enhanced for greater destructive capability.

 Related events

 On May 16 Kaspiysk police announced that another terrorist attack had been prevented.
 Three terrorists were caught while planting a MON-100 mine, similar to that detonated on May 9.
 During the arrest, the suspects presented papers from Dagestan's Ministry of Internal affairs and said that police had no right to arrest them.
 Further investigation was blocked by the Russian state security service FSB, and the director of the service, Nikolai Patrushev announced that "the arrested parties had no connection with terrorists".
 Further fate of these suspects, one of whom was identified as Rashid Dzabrailov, remains unknown.